rydmike/flex_color_picker/README.md

 <img src="https://github.com/rydmike/flex_color_picker/blob/master/resources/ColorPickerEnterCode.gif?raw=true" alt="ColorPicker on Windows" width="350"/>

-The live [Web demo](https://rydmike.com/flexcolorpicker/) is of course an example of it running in a Web environment.
+The live [Web demo](https://rydmike.com/flexcolorpicker/) is an example of it running and being used in a Web build.
-For the major part the color picker runs well with either [Flutter Web renderer](https://flutter.dev/docs/development/tools/web-renderers), HTML or CanvasKit.
+For the major part, the color picker runs well with either [Flutter Web renderer](https://flutter.dev/docs/development/tools/web-renderers), HTML or CanvasKit.

-If the color picker's opacity slider feature is used on WEB builds `enableOpacity: true`, then you must build using the SKIA **canvaskit** renderer only.
-The opacity slider uses `ImageShader`, a Flutter API that is not yet available on **html** builds, at least not in version stable 2.2.1.
+If the color picker's opacity slider feature is used on WEB builds `enableOpacity: true`, then you may prefer build using the SKIA **canvaskit** renderer only.
+The opacity slider uses `ImageShader`, a Flutter API that is not available on **html** builds in older Flutter versions.
+It was not available not in stable version 2.2.1.

  ```
 flutter run -d chrome --web-renderer canvaskit
 flutter build web --web-renderer canvaskit
 ```

+> **UPDATE Feb 18, 2022:** When using Flutter stable version 2.10.1, the `ImageShader` API
+> seems to be available and working also when using --web-renderer html, build.
+However, if you
+> run into issues with the opacity slider on web builds, prefer using canvaskit instead of auto or
+> html renderer when you use the `ColorPicker` in web apps and enable the opacity slider.

-The FlexColorPicker goes a bit further than just working on Web and Desktop.
+The **FlexColorPicker** goes a bit further than just working on web and desktop builds.
 For example, pick item focusing behaves as can be expected.
 The picker supports keyboard navigation and control selection and control activation, especially when it is used in a dialog where other controls on the screen do not affect the intended keyboard navigation order.
 As mentioned in the API guide, if the picker is so configured, it also has keyboard shortcuts for copy and paste commands, that even adapt to the used desktop platform.

-The wheel picker cannot be operated with just a keyboard, it needs a mouse or touch control.
-It will remain so, as it is not a design well suited to keyboard control, it is designed to require a mouse or touch input to be operated.
+The wheel-picker cannot be operated with just a keyboard, it needs a mouse or touch control.
+It will remain so, as it is not a design well suited for keyboard control.
+It is designed to require a mouse or touch-input to be operated.

 The opacity slider can be operated via keyboard controls too.
-Future picker options will offer additional advanced color picker type, designed using only sliders for selecting any custom color.
-This design will enable this picker to use keyboard controls to define and select any color.
+Future picker options may offer additional, advanced color picker types, designed using only sliders for selecting any custom color.
+This design will be able to use keyboard controls to define and select any color.

 The currently used color picker type selection control is based on the `CupertinoSlidingSegmentedControl` widget.
 It unfortunately does not support keyboard control.
-A future version may include additional optional picker type selection controls, that support keyboard navigation and picker "tab" selection.
-When such controls are added, the current version will remain available as default for backwards compatibility.
+A future version may include additional picker-type selection controls, that support keyboard navigation and picker "tab" selection.
+When such controls are added, the current version will remain available as default for backward compatibility.

 # Additional Resources